generoi/capistrano-tasks/README.md

 Development environment
 -----------------------

 > Located on your own machine but running inside a virtual machine.
+All the
+> development is done on the host machine, while mysql, apache etc are on the
+> guest machine.

 ###### Dependencies: